Adolescent Medicine | Faculty Areas of Research

 Joshua Borus, MD, MPH

-• Quality Improvement: Quality Improvement efforts generate lots of data and opportunities to reflect on the care we provide.
-Recent projects have looked at potential disparities in the patient experience amongst different groups within our clinic, asthma care, STI testing rates, Depression follow up and many others.
-There are exciting projects which have data and need person-power to explore further–what happens to patients if they get sectioned?
-How often do patients follow up once starting ADHD medications? many others!– which could be easily turned into academic products.
+- Quality Improvement: Quality Improvement efforts generate lots of data and opportunities to reflect on the care we provide.
+Recent projects have looked at potential disparities in the patient experience amongst different groups within our clinic, referral completion, immunizations, transitions to adult care, asthma care, STI testing rates, Depression follow up and many others.
+There are exciting projects which have data and need person-power to explore further–is chlamydia treatment with doxy as good in real life as azithro? how can we help patients access PAP smears?
+Does following up ED visits result in better care for our patients?
+What happens to patients with high scores on our GAD-7 or PHQ-9 screeners? many others!– which could be easily turned into academic products.

 Amy DiVasta, MD, MMSc

-• LARC: Drs.
-DiVasta and Pitts are leading a national LARC QI collaborative to benchmark the adolescent LARC experience.
-We have longitudinal data regarding the experience of young people with LARC devices, and opportunities to collaborate on projects including device insertion under conscious sedation.
+- LARC: Drs.
+DiVasta and Pitts started a national LARC QI collaborative to benchmark the adolescent LARC experience.
+We have longitudinal data regarding the experience of young people with LARC devices, and opportunities to collaborate on projects with other adolescent medicine institutions across the country.

 Sara Forman, MD